 We now present a more convenient definition of P-finite series, which will be our working definition for the rest of the document.

-The working definition is more restrictive since it requires closure under left derivatives only for the generators (instead for all elements of the algebra).
+The working definition requires closure under left derivatives only for the generators (instead for all elements of the algebra), and thus it is definitionally more restrictive.

 infix 3 P-fin[_,_,_]